Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Results

 \section{Results}

 The initial search yielded a total of 801 publications obtained from PubMed after removing duplicates.
-Following the title and abstract screening of these 801 papers, we identified 84 papers that met our initial inclusion criteria.
-After thorough evaluation, we retained 58 papers that specifically addressed challenges related to the modeling of multimodal data in the medical domains as outlined in \autoref{fig2}.
-Papers that did not directly focus on these modeling challenges or dealt with other domains such as clinical challenges were excluded.
-In addition, we manually searched Google Scholar and included 11 more relevant papers, increasing the total to 69 papers.
+Following title and abstract screening, 84 articles met the initial inclusion criteria and were selected for full-text assessment.
+After full-text review, 58 studies that specifically addressed challenges related to the modeling of multimodal data in medical domains were retained for analysis, while studies that did not directly focus on these modeling challenges or instead addressed clinical challenges were excluded.
+In addition, 11 relevant studies were identified through a supplementary search from Google Scholar, resulting in a final set of 69 included studies (Figure~\ref{fig2}).

-We compiled our findings into a summary table to provide a comprehensive overview of the fusion strategies within the literature (see \autoref{tab_fusionstrategies}).
+We summarized our findings in Figure~\ref{fig:fig3}, which provides a comprehensive overview of the fusion strategies within the literature.

+Intermediate fusion was the most frequently used strategy, reported in 39 studies, followed by early and late fusion (9 studies) and hybrid fusion (8 studies).
+Hierarchical fusion was employed in two studies, whereas probability-based fusion and maximum correlation-based fusion were each reported in a single study.